PetrTech/Chi/README.md

 ### Backend implementation

-#### \<chi-captcha\> inside \<form\>
+If the \<chi-captcha\> tag is inside a form, a chi-response field will automatically be passed from the front-end via form data.
+This field needs to be forwarded to the captcha server for verification.
+Otherwise, you have to pass the stringified payload manually (refer to [Chi Captcha without form](#chi-captcha-without-form))

-A chi-response field will automatically be passed from the front-end via form data.
-This field needs to be forwarded to the captcha server for verification. chi-response contains:
+chi-response/the payload contains:

 ```json
 {